bradymholt/psqlformat/README.md

 Options:
   --help             Show help                                         [boolean] --version          Show version number                               [boolean] --write            Edit files in-place.
 (Beware!)                    [boolean] --spaces           Number of spaces to indent the code   [number] [default: 4] --tabs             Use tabs instead of spaces (spaces option is ignored)
                                                                        [boolean]
-  --maxLength      Maximum length of a query                            [number] --commaStart     Use preceding comma in parameter list               [boolean] --commaBreak     In insert statement, add a newline after each comma [boolean] --commaEnd       Use trailing comma in parameter list[boolean] [default: true] --noComment      Remove any comments                                 [boolean] --functionCase   Case of the function names
+  --maxLength        Maximum length of a query                          [number] --commaStart       Use preceding comma in parameter list             [boolean] --commaBreak       In insert statement, add a newline after each comma
+                                                                       [boolean]
+  --commaEnd         Use trailing comma in parameter list
+                                                       [boolean] [default: true]
+  --noComment        Remove any comments                               [boolean] --functionCase     Case of the function names
          [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
                                                           [default: "unchanged"]
-  --noGrouping     Add a newline between statements in transaction regroupement
+  --noGrouping       Add a newline between statements in transaction
-                                                      [boolean] [default: false]
-  --keywordCase    Case of the reserved keywords
+                     regroupement                     [boolean] [default: false] --keywordCase      Case of the reserved keywords
          [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
                                                           [default: "uppercase"]
-  --formatType     Use another formatting type for some statements     [boolean] --wrapLimit      Wrap queries at a certain length                     [number] --placeholder    Regex to find code that must not be changed          [string] --extraFunction  Path to file containing a list of function names     [string] --configFile     Specify a pg_format config file                      [string] --perlBinPath    The path to the perl executable    [string] [default: "perl"]
+  --formatType       Use another formatting type for some statements   [boolean] --wrapLimit        Wrap queries at a certain length                   [number] --placeholder      Regex to find code that must not be changed        [string] --extraFunction    Path to file containing a list of function names   [string] --configFile       Specify a pg_format config file                    [string] --perlBinPath      The path to the perl executable  [string] [default: "perl"] --pgFormatterPath  Path to a custom pg_format version                 [string]
 ```

 ## Module usage